Doug Reimer

 Doug Reimer (born 1961) is the head coach for the UBC Thunderbirds' women's volleyball team and is a former volleyball player.
-As a head coach, he has won the U Sports women's volleyball championship ten times (once with the Winnipeg Wesmen and ninth with the Thunderbirds) and has been named the U Sports women's volleyball coach of the year five times.
+As a head coach, he has won the U Sports women's volleyball championship 11 times (once with the Winnipeg Wesmen and ten with the Thunderbirds) and has been named the U Sports women's volleyball coach of the year five times.

 Playing career

 Reimer played CIAU men's volleyball for the Victoria Vikes where he was named an All-Canadian setter twice and won the school's top student-athlete award.

 Coaching career

 Reimer began his coaching career as the head coach for the Vikettes for the 1985–86 season where he led the team to a 15–0 regular season record, a Canada West title, and was named the CIAU coach of the year.
-In the 1986-87 season, the Vikettes again won the Canada West title and finished in fourth place in the 1987 Women's Volleyball Championship tournament.
+In the 1986–87 season, the Vikettes again won the Canada West title and finished in fourth place in the 1987 Women's Volleyball Championship tournament.
 He then went on to coach Saskatchewan's women's team in the 1989 Canada Games to a gold medal win.
 After his time in Saskatchewan, Reimer joined the Winnipeg Wesmen volleyball team as the head coach where he led them to a gold medal finish in the CIAU Women's Volleyball Championship tournament and his first national championship in 1993.
 He was also named coach of the year in 1993 and 1994.

 Reimer joined the UBC Thunderbirds program for the 1994–1995 season where he had an immediate impact as he led the team to their first national tournament appearance since 1991, but lost in the opening match to his former team, the Winnipeg Wesmen.
 The Thunderbirds won the Bronze medal over the Wesmen in 1996 and then won the silver medal in 1997 after losing to the Alberta Pandas in the championship match.
 He left UBC after that season to become the full-time head coach of Canada women's national volleyball team, but returned to UBC for the 2000–01 season.
 Upon Reimer's return, the Thunderbirds regularly appeared in national championship tournaments, appearing every year in his first six years back where he won two silver medals and two bronze medals in that time span, including his fourth coach of the year win in 2006.